Kurash1/FantasyWorld-Obsidian/Human Empire/Guilder War/Guilder League Reorganisation Treaty.md

 A permanent Embassy of the [[Guilder League]] will be established in Roseria's Fortress District.

 Article 3.
 The [[Guilder League]] will pay reparations of 1 million Guilders in gold with interest and interest on interest for the lose of life, prosperity and property in Vorn.
-The exact interest rate will be determined by the [[vornari]] government upon activation of the treaty.
+The exact interest rate will be determined by the [[Vornari]] government upon activation of the treaty.

 Article 4.
 [[Guilder League]] traders in the Kingdom of [[Vorn]] are required to sell their goods for 7 days in Port Rosen.
 In continuation of the current trade customs of the city.